 Familiar with facing challenges head on, Lawayne underwent a right total knee replacement in October at OrthoNebraska.

-Throughout his hospital stay, Lawayne participated in both physical and occupational therapy sessions with me, as well as Matt Johnson, PTA, and Jennifer Hofer, OTR.
+Throughout his hospital stay, Lawayne participated in both physical and occupational therapy sessions with me, as well as Jennifer Hofer, OTR.
 Physical therapy included strengthening, range of motion exercises, and gait training while occupational therapy worked on independence and safety with bathing, dressing, and getting in and out of a car.
 With Lawayne’s unique situation, several modifications and extensive problem solving were needed in order to get him back home safely.

 “I was so surprised when the PT walked into my room on the day of surgery and asked me if I was ready to get up and walk,” Lawayne said.
 “I had my doubts, but I did it.”